Vignesh3538/SandBoxingUserApp/README.md

 ## **Getting Started with eBPF**

 eBPF allows writing safe programs supporting dynamic in-kernel execution without recompiling or patching the kernel.
-It enables security enforcement, and per-process sandboxing.
+It enables security enforcement, and per-task sandboxing.
 With BPF-LSM hooks, we can enforce custom security policies efficiently.

 ---